korupso/OVinder/documents/break-reports.md

 I could not really make a break, since I needed to go to an appointment with Pete.

 ## 22.07.2020
 I had a nice break today and on time for once.

+## 23.07.2020
+I spent my break in the shower and in the train, since I had an important appointment afterwards.

+## 24.07.2020
+I did not forget my break, due to my alarm reminding me.